 NBS programs are state-run public health programs and, therefore, work within the confines of their own state governments.
-Each state will determine its own testing algorithm and follow-up processes, often with input and guidance from community members, specialists and other state and national partners.
+Each state may determine its own testing algorithm and follow-up processes, often with input and guidance from the peer-reviewed literature, community members, specialists and other state and national partners.
 This algorithm may include the number of days of the week the specimens will be processed and analyzed, as well as which days of the week the results will be reported.
 Some states require a second screen for all newborns, while other states may only require additional screening on their premature and/or ill newborn population.
+Prior to initiating NBS for IKD, at least one transplant center should be identified that would accept screen positive newborns at any time for confirmation and treatment if indicated.